MicrosoftDocs/SpeechServicePrivatePreview/quickstart/organization-speech-model/README.md

 * Q: Is the model generation an eyes-off process?
 * A: Yes, the model generation is an eyes-off process.
 It trains languages models for your organization in an eyes-off, privacy compliant environment.

-* Q: What’s the difference of Organizational Speech Model and Custom Speech Model?​
+* Q: What’s the difference of Organizational Speech Model and Custom Speech Model?
-* A: Organizational Speech Model is based on O365 data with automatic regular updates, while custom model is based on user manually provided data. ​ They will compensate each other to optimize speech service in a more efficient way.
+* A: Organizational Speech Model is based on O365 data with automatic regular updates, while custom model is based on user manually provided data.
+They will compensate each other to optimize speech service in a more efficient way.

 * Q: How can I measure the performance of Organizational Speech Model?
 * A: The model performance is proven positive based on internal experiment.
 We will do offline measurement based on customer-provided test data before self-serve testing is enabled.